Leozann/Festick-WebProjectInvestree/README.md

 # About The Project
 Festick.com is a website that provides various kinds of concert tickets.
 Users can choose the ticket and the amount they want.
 This Festick website is the final project at Investree.
+This project was developed for one month in November 2022 with three people in one team.

 ## Festick's features include:
 ### Users